code-vine/ReflectiveSqlite/README.md

 SqlMapper.Insert(connection, newPerson);
 ```
-Insert a record into the database.

 ✅ Update
+- (Attempts to update an existing record in the database.
+Returns  if the update was successful, or  if no matching record was found.)

 ``` c#
 SqlMapper.Update<Person>(connection, updatedPerson);
 ```
-Attempts to update an existing record in the database.
-Returns  if the update was successful, or  if no matching record was found.

 🔄 Upsert
+- (Updates the record if it exists; otherwise inserts it.
+Combines Update and Insert logic to ensure the object is persisted either way.)

 ``` c#
 SqlMapper.Upsert<Person>(connection, person);
 ```
-Updates the record if it exists; otherwise inserts it.
-Combines Update and Insert logic to ensure the object is persisted either way.

 ❌ Delete
 ```c#